 CalVer is limited to the following instrument: LSXE, AGERA, USPRO, and USVIS.

 If you would like your instrument to be calibrated and verified using the Remote Calver option please conduct HunterLab Tech support at firstname.lastname@example.org

 - What are the steps needed to obtain Remote Calver?

 To conduct a Remote Calver HunterLab Technician and the customer will follow these steps:

 Step 1: Customer call or e-mail the service department to request Remote CalVer.

 Step 2: HunterLab supplies traceable standards to the end-user for evaluation on the subject instrument.

 Step 3: Customer collect color measurement data on a set of traceable standards provided by HunterLab from the target instrument.

-Step 4: The customer sends the collected data to HuntrerLab through a method in accordance with proper Electronics Records requirements.
+Step 4: The customer sends the collected data to HunterLab through a method in accordance with proper Electronics Records requirements.

-Step 5: HunterLab compares measurement results with the assigned values for each measurement artifact, calculate the color difference, compare to acceptance tolerances for the color difference, and determine PASS/FAIL for each of the artifacts.
+Step 5: HunterLab compares measurement results with the assigned values for each measurement artifact, calculates the color difference, compares to acceptance tolerances for the color difference, and determines PASS/FAIL for each of the artifacts.